TraxData313/AirsoftBomb/README.md

 <b>For assistance contact antongeorgiev313@gmail.com</b>
 - I'm gratefull for any feedback!
-- Have fun with it and don't forget to send me a video if you redo the project!
+- Have fun with it and don't forget to send me a video or a few pics if you redo the project!